Skip to main content

 • International Education Standards

-The Certified Public Accountants Act outlines the requirements to become a CPA in Japan.
-These include passing a CPA examination that is administered by the Certified Public Accountants and Auditing Oversight Board, completing a professional accountancy education provided by the Japan Foundation for Accounting Education and Learning, completing practical experience, and passing a final assessment offered by the Japanese Institute of Certified Public Accountants (JICPA).
+The Certified Public Accountants Act establishes the requirements to become a Certified Public Accountant in Japan.
+These include passing the national CPA examination administered by the Certified Public Accountants and Auditing Oversight Board (CPAAOB), completing the required practical experience, completing the professional accountancy education program, and passing the final assessment administered by the Japanese Institute of Certified Public Accountants (JICPA).

 Current Status: Adopted